elemental/elemental-web/source/doc-dev/core/environment.rst

 .. cpp:type:: enum GridOrder

    An enum for specifying either a ``ROW_MAJOR`` or ``COLUMN_MAJOR`` ordering;
-   it is used to tune one of the algorithms in :cpp:func:`HermitianTridiag` which requires building a smaller square process grid from a rectangular process grid, as the ordering of the processes can greatly impact performance.
+   it is used to decide how to construct process grids and is also useful for tuning one of the algorithms in :cpp:func:`HermitianTridiag` which requires building a smaller square process grid from a rectangular process grid, as the ordering of the processes can greatly impact performance.
 See :cpp:func:`SetHermitianTridiagGridOrder`.